stronginteractions/website/content/about.md

 ![Maria Żurek](/images/profile/maria.png)

-Maria is an Assistant Physicist at Argonne National Laboratory trying to unravel the mystery of the origin of the spin of the proton with the STAR and CLAS12 experiments and the future Electron Ion Collider facility.
+Maria is an Assistant Physicist at Argonne National Laboratory trying to unravel the mystery of the origin of the spin of the proton with the STAR and CLAS12 experiments and the future Electron-Ion Collider facility.
 Her academic interest focuses on eperimentally exploring the nature of the strong interaction and the way it manifests itself in the properties and interactions of hadrons.
 She likes getting her hands dirty with jets, calorimetry, and tricky cross-section measurements.

 ## Markus Diefenthaler